matter-labs/zksync-lite-docs/docs/dev/payments/basic.md

 Second one is `ForcedExit` transaction.

 It is an L2 transaction that can be used to request a withdrawal from any unowned account (one that does not have a signing key set).
-Neither Ethereum address or amount can be chosen in this transaction: the only option is to request a withdrawal of **all** available funds of a certain token from the target L2 address to the target L1 address.
+Neither Ethereum address nor amount can be chosen in this transaction: the only option is to request a withdrawal of **all** available funds of a certain token from the target L2 address to the target L1 address.

 Also, the transaction initiator should cover the fee, which is exactly the same as for `Withdraw` operation.